cmrussell89/Project_Circa/README.md

     5. Broke buildings into tabs for easier navigation

 * v1.0(rel: 21-07-2017)
-    1. Dubbed CRC for 'Consolodated Reboot Center'
+    1. Dubbed CRC for 'Consolidated Reboot Center'
     2. Shaky, but functioning.

 ## Who is Circa